MasanoriYamada/tensorboardpy/README.md

-# What is thie repository
+# What is this repository
 Create a pandas dataframe from the tensorboard log!
 None: I only checked tensorbaord logs from pytorch.